Every Little Thing She Does Is Magic: Background

-Release and reception
+Release and critical reception

-"Every Little Thing She Does Is Magic" was released as the second single from Ghost in the Machine in UK and Ireland, while in most other parts of the world it was the debut single from the album.
+"Every Little Thing She Does Is Magic" was released as the second single from Ghost in the Machine in UK and Ireland, while in most other parts of the world it was the lead single from the album.
 The song outperformed its predecessor in Britain, where it topped the charts.
-The song also hit No. 1 in Canada, Ireland and the Netherlands, No. 2 in Australia, and No. 5 in Norway.
-It reached No. 3 in America, making it and "King of Pain" the band's second-best-performing single there, after its No. 1 hit "Every Breath You Take".
+The song also hit No. 1 in Canada, Ireland and the Netherlands, No. 2 in Australia and Italy, and No. 5 in Norway.
+It reached No. 3 both in the Flanders region of Belgium and in the US, becoming (along with "King of Pain") the band's second-best-performing single in the latter region, after its No. 1 hit "Every Breath You Take".

-The lyrics of the second verse, "Do I have to tell the story / Of a thousand rainy days since we first met? / It's a big enough umbrella / But it's always me that ends up getting wet," were reprised by Sting at the end of the song "O My God" issued on the band's next album.
-These lyrics were repeated once more in "Seven Days" on Sting's solo album Ten Summoner's Tales.
-He later re-recorded the song in an orchestral version for his album Symphonicities.
+The lyrics of the second verse, "Do I have to tell the story / Of a thousand rainy days since we first met? / It's a big enough umbrella / But it's always me that ends up getting wet," were reprised by Sting at the end of the song "O My God" issued on the band's next studio album, Synchronicity.
+The lyrics were repeated once more in "Seven Days" on Sting's fourth solo studio album, Ten Summoner's Tales (1993).
+He later re-recorded the song in an orchestral version for his tenth studio album Symphonicities (2010).

 Record World said that "There's urgency here that demands repeated listening."
 The song received a positive retrospective review from AllMusic journalist Chris True, who praised the lyrics and described the song as "pop brilliance".
 Ultimate Classic Rock critic Mike Duquette rated the song as the Police's 4th best, calling it "a heart-pounding love song for the ages."

 The song's B-side, "Flexible Strategies", was reportedly an improvised jam that was created in response to the record company's demand for a B-side.
-Stewart Copeland claims, "Word came down from the marketing machine 'Create a B-side – today!
+Stewart Copeland said, "Word came down from the marketing machine 'Create a B-side – today!
 We walked over to the gear, strapped on, and played for ten minutes.
 A disgrace."